t6kke/BadmintonSkillCalculator/README.md

 ### Near Future

 - Various minor improvements in codes marked with TODO.
+- Extract details from Tournament name and store them in DB.
 - Store data of scanned tournaments in DB and keep track of ELO over time without having to reimport and calculate all data over again.
 - Mixed naming usage of user/player needs to be all migrated to use player.
 - Fix variable naming clarity in Game Handler for games and matches to represent the correct data being worked with.